-As a girl living in the San Francisco Bay Area, I used to always add loaves of French bread to the grocery list from our local grocery store.
+As a teenager I lived in the San Francisco Bay Area.
+I used to always add loaves of French bread to the grocery list from our local grocery store.
 It was light, fluffy and was easily one of my favorite breads of all time.
 That bread, however, doesn’t exist in many parts of the U.S. so I decided to make my own loaf of French bread using 100% sourdough starter and no commercial yeast in sight.
-While the end product doesn’t taste exactly like the Bay Area store-bought version (which undoubtedly has commercial yeast, dough enhancers, etc…), it is a stand-alone delicious bread in its own right.
+While the end product doesn’t taste exactly like the Bay Area store-bought version (which undoubtedly has commercial yeast, dough enhancers, etc…), it is a stand-alone delicious sourdough french bread in its own right.
 This sourdough french bread is initially a little crispy on the outside.
 As it cools it softens and you cut into a tender, light and just slightly tangy inside.
-With just a few simple ingredients and an active sourdough starter, you can have this bread on your dinner table too!Jump to Sourdough French Bread Recipe
+With just a few simple ingredients and an active sourdough starter, you can have this bread on your dinner table too

 Power-Feed the Starter Before Baking